defcronyke/epaper-idf/README.md

 - Some of the code in this project is borrowed (and heavily modified/improved) from the OG e-paper library known as: [`ZinggJM/GxEPD`](https://github.com/ZinggJM/GxEPD)
 - Some of the code is loosely inspired by this other ESP IDF component project for e-paper displays: [`martinberlin/cale-idf`](https://github.com/martinberlin/cale-idf)

-A big thanks to the authors of the above projects for releasing theirs with permissive licensing, so I could derive some ideas from their existing work.
-Both of those projects have too many bugs though, and I wanted to make my own thing instead of trying to convince them to let me patch up their projects (well the first guy flat-out refused my bugfixes actually).
+A big thanks to the authors of the above projects for releasing their code with permissive licensing, so I could derive some ideas from their existing work.
+Both of those projects have too many bugs though, and I wanted to make my own thing instead of trying to convince them to let me patch up their projects.
 Maybe at some point this will be a worthwhile alternative to the above, but until then, check out those projects because they are much more mature than mine.

 ---